dhaval201279/cloud-native-java-demo/README.md

 With Hystrix you can add a fallback method that will be executed in case the main command fails.

 Moreover, Hystrix generates metrics via `/health` and this can be used to monitor health of each circuit breaker efficiently.
+To include the Hystrix Dashboard in our project we have used the starter with group `org.springframework.cloud` and artifact id `spring-cloud-starter-hystrix-dashboard`.
+For running the Hystrix Dashboard annotate your Spring Boot main class with `@EnableHystrixDashboard`.
+You then visit `/hystrix` and point the dashboard to an individual instances `/hystrix.stream` endpoint in a Hystrix client application.
+It initiates heart beat stream which comes off from Edge Service

 ====== image of hystrix dashboard

 Can we achieve similar kind of behavior for insert / update operations?
 Answer is YES, and hence application uses [RabbitMQ](https://www.rabbitmq.com/) as message broker.
 Underlying prcinciple is to model our system such that transactions are inter-leavable, such that each of those transaction has compensatory transactions, so that it can be replayed as many times as necessary.
 This in a way ensures that system remains in semantically consistent state - which is also know as [eventual consistency] (https://en.wikipedia.org/wiki/Eventual_consistency).